-Smart Crop will work well for any case where you need to create smaller images or thumbnails from a larger image.
-A few examples could be creating user profile pic thumbnails from a larger profile pic using the face crop mode.
-Or for creating product image galleries where each image should have the product in the centre regardless of where it was in the original image.
+Smart Crop will work well for any case where you need to create smaller images or thumbnails from a larger image, like creating user profile picture thumbnails from a larger profile picture using the face crop mode, or creating product image galleries where each image should have the product in the centre regardless of where it was in the original image.

-Can I use this smart crop feature with other transforms
+Can I use the Smart Crop feature with other transforms